inmanta/inmanta-core/docs/install.rst

 Requirements
 ^^^^^^^^^^^^

-If the handler code should be executed another machine than where the agent is running, the following requirements should be
-met:
+The following requirements should be met for agents that don't map to the host running the agent process (i.e. The managed device is remote with respect to the Inmanta agent and the agent has to execute I/O operations on the remote machine using ``self._io``):

-* The Inmanta agent should have passphraseless SSH access on the remote machine.
+* The Inmanta agent should have passphraseless SSH access on the machine it maps to.
 More information on how to set up SSH connectivity can be found at :ref:`configure_server_step_6`
-* The remote machine should have a Python interpreter installed.
+* The remote machine should have a Python2 interpreter installed.